 Ian Macpherson BEM

 Born in 1962, Ian Macpherson was raised in Yorkshire.
-He began to study Percussion at the age of 13, undertaking professional drum tuition with Ronnie Bottomley.
+He began to study percussion at the age of 13, undertaking professional drum tuition with Ronnie Bottomley.

 In 1991, he was appointed Bandmaster of The Peninsula Band of The Royal Green Jackets in Dover.
 After a successful tour of duty, Ian retired from the Army in 1994.